 There are two line break examples in the given passage.
-One line break cuts the lines in the middle of the second line.
+One line break cuts the line, “I have ta’en his head from him” in the middle, placing the line break at the end of the second line.
 Another line break is used in the fourth line, “I” being a person has an absolute meaning.
 These line breaks are determining the visual shape of this text.

 Unequal laws unto a savage race,